streamline-digital/x.hugeicons/README.md

 https://github.com/hugeicons/hugeicons-react

-The icons were download from the site below using client-side javascript to collect the URLs and `wget`.
+The icons were gathered using the client-side Javascript below to collect the URLs while scrolling the entire page and `wget` to download them.

 ```
 // Create an array to store unique URLs